SriSaiPriyaSenthilvel/CNN-in-Action-Real-World-Image-Classification-Scenario/README.md

 ## Dataset

-The dataset used consists of labeled images for multiple classes (e.g., cats, dogs, birds).
+The dataset used consists of labeled images for multiple classes (e.g., cats, dogs).
 Images are loaded and preprocessed using standard resizing, normalization, and augmentation techniques.

 ## CNN Architecture